-Google is first on the list of the most used search engines in the world.
-This large number of users means that a large amount of data is also collected, based in particular on their searches on the net.
-This data obviously represents a part of their life and must remain confidential.
-This article explains precisely what it really is about browsing data recorded on Google and how to proceed to erase it.
+Google ranks first on the list of the most widely used search engines in the world.
+This large number of users means that a large amount of data is also collected, based in particular on their online searches.

 1. Manually delete